zriyansh/signoz.io/blog/2022-12-01-fluentd-vs-logstash.md

   - log analytics
 ---

+import GetStartedSigNoz from '../docs/shared/get-started-signoz.md';

 <head>
   <link rel="canonical" href="https://signoz.io/blog/fluentd-vs-logstash/"/>
 </head>

 When we have large-scale, distributed systems, Logging becomes essential for observability, monitoring, and security.
 No matter what architecture (Monolith/Microservices) our systems have, they are complex due to the number of moving parts they have and the challenges they face around management, deployment, and scaling.

 <!--truncate-->